 On the Manager’s computer, install the CurrentWare Console

-- The Installer will proceed to install the CurrentWare Server, Console and BrowseReporter onto your computer.
+- The Installer will proceed to install the CurrentWare Server, Console and BrowseReporter onto the Manager's computer.

-On the employees' computers, install the CurrentWare Clients
+On the employees' computers, install the CurrentWare Client

-- Your employee's software license usage are now being tracked by BrowseReporter.
+- Your employee's Internet activities are now being tracked by BrowseReporter.